rebeccaherman1/MMM_Analysis/README.md

 * clean Sahel_2 and also turn it into a function for better bootstrapping.
 * make figs for "Vanilla" AMIP runs
 * make PS figs for R runs
-* find but in PS figs code
+* find bug in PS figs code

 # Accessing the Data
 Observed JAS area-averaged Sahel precipitation (from